archtechx/laravel-pages/README.md

 This package lets you create pages using Markdown or Blade without having to worry about creating routes or controllers yourself.

-Essentially, you create either `content/pages/foo.md` or `resources/views/pages/foo.blade.php`.
+Essentially, you create either `content/pages/foo.md` or `resources/views/pages/foo.blade.php` and the page will be accessible on the `/foo` route.

 Markdown files use a pre-defined Blade view to get rendered.
 Blade files are meant for pages which don't follow the default layout and need more custom styling.